joshivaibhav/Fetch-Rewards-Assessment/README.md

 # Fetch Rewards Back-end Engineering Assessment

-Below is the documentation for setting up, running and testing the flask webserver.
+Below is the documentation for stting up, running and testing the Flask webserver.

 # Dependencies / Requirements
 In order to run this project, you will need to install Python in your system, specifically Python3.
 Navigate to the Python website [here](https://www.python.org/downloads/) and follow the instructions to install Python3 as per your platform (Windows, MacOS, etc.)

 Once you have Python installed, you will need the dependencies / requirements for this project.
 The requirements.txt file contains the libraries that you will need.
 Pip is a popular command that is used to install packages in Python.
-Open the terminal and run the command below
+Open the terminal and run the command below :-

 ```
 pip install -r requirements.txt
 ```
 # Running this project

 Once you have the requirements installed, navigate to the project folder and open up the terminal.
-Fire up the flask server by the below command:
+Fire up the flask server by typing the below command:

 ```
 python api_server.py
 ```
-You should see output as below :-
+You should see an output as below :-
 ```
 *  Serving Flask app "api_server" (lazy loading)
  * Environment: production